hellgate75/k8s-cli/README.md

 Command provides some fetaures, as follow:

-* `-command show` (cluster, nodes, history, instances) - Provides the list of available cluster, clusters, nodes, installations or the history of commands
+* `-command show` (cluster, nodes, instances) - Provides the list of available cluster, clusters, nodes, installations

+* `-command details` (cluste, node, instance) - Provides the list of specific cluster, cluster, node, installation

 * `-command add` (cluster, node, instance) Add  a node or an instance to a node